Meadow Heights, Victoria: History

-Until gazetted as a suburb in the late 1994 Meadow Heights was a housing estate planned within Coolaroo.
+Until gazetted as a suburb in late 1994, Meadow Heights was a housing estate planned within Coolaroo.

 When still open country, Meadow Heights was known as Broadmeadows North.
 The land was acquired by the Housing Commission for one of its several estates in the Broadmeadows region.
 Coolaroo, immediately east of Meadow Heights was built by the Commission during 1966-72.
 In 1975 the Commission started building at Meadow Heights, although at that time the new estate was named Westmeadows Heights.
 (See separate entry on Westmeadows for an explanation of the name.)
 In 1982 the new estate was also considered to be part of Coolaroo.

 Westmeadows Heights primary school opened in 1977, and Bethal primary school opened two years later.
 Both came commendably early in the growth of new public housing estates.
 The Commission withdrew from house construction and left it to The Urban Land Authority (later "VicUrban" and then "Places Victoria") to complete the estate. it acquired 230 hectares from the Housing Commission for $3 million in 1986 and has created about 3000 blocks.
 Completion of the suburb took until the 1990s, with a post office not opening until 1995.

 There is a shopping centre in the middle of Meadow Heights,Built by Deal Corporation And Opened In November 1993 with an Islamic mosque and cultural centre,(2007) a Catholic church and learning centre, and a community centre to the south.
 The Coolaroo railway station (2010) is immediately south-east of Meadow Heights.

 Meadow Heights Post Office opened on 6 March 1995.

 In recent years, developers have focused their efforts on suburbs to the north, with very few new housing projects being completed since 2000.